thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Router.desc.md

 ### `<Miss />` Component

-React Router also provides a component for when a none of your *Match* components match the current `location`.
+React Router also provides a component for when none of your *Match* components match the current `location`.
 This component is called *Miss*.
-It works much in the same way as *Match*, but doesn't require a `pattern/' prop.
+It works much in the same way as *Match*, but it doesn't require a `pattern/' prop.

 Right below your `<Match />` components, add a `<Miss /> component.